 TRICARE: Retiring service members must enroll themselves and eligible family members or risk losing TRICARE benefits.
 This includes family members with Medicare Part A and B. For more information on health care plan options for retiring service members and families, visit the TRICARE website.

-Dental and/or Vision: You may choose to enroll in to dental and/or vision insurance through the FEDVIP benefits program You can enroll during the annual open season each fall, or whenever you have a qualifying life event.
+Dental and/or Vision: You may choose to enroll in dental and/or vision insurance through the Federal Employee Dental and Vision Insurance Program.
+You can enroll during the annual open season each fall or whenever you have a qualifying life event.
 Dental and vision plans have a monthly premium based on the plan you choose.
 Find more details at the Benefeds website.

 Commissary and exchange privileges: You and your family have the same access to both facilities after retirement.
 The only exception — overseas privileges may be subject to a Status of Forces Agreement.

-GI Bill/Education and Training: Depending on which GI Bill you have, and when you leave the service, your GI Bill may be good for 10 years, 15 years or indefinitely.
-Get the details at your installation’s education office or visit the VA education webpage for more information.
+GI Bill/Education and Training: Depending on which GI Bill you have and when you leave the service, your GI Bill may be good for 10 years, 15 years or indefinitely.
+Get the details at your installation’s education office or visit the VA education and training benefits webpage for more information.
 If you chose to transfer your GI Bill benefits to your dependents, be sure to check that you have completed the obligation incurred with the transfer.
 Check milConnect for your obligation end date.

 4. Preparation for civilian life

 Saying goodbye: You’ve been through enough moves to know what it’s like to leave friends who feel more like family.
 But these days, social media makes it easy to keep in touch.